 This index covers obituaries from the Knoxville papers—the Knoxville Journal in 1991 (after which it ceased publication) and the Knoxville News Sentinel from 1991 to present.
 There can be up to a 4 month delay in adding to the database.
 Information included can be surname, given name and additional names (middle name, maiden name), age, and the date of the most complete obituary that ran in the newspaper.
 Residents of surrounding counties frequently appear in the Knoxville paper.
 Please contact McClung by phone, mail or email to request a copy of the obituary.
 There is a $3.00 fee for up to three obituaries, which can come from either of the two obituary databases.

-The Library of Congress digital collections includes American Memory and the American Folk Life Center.
-These and other collections present texts, sound recordings, still and moving images, maps, and sheet music that document the American experience.
+The Library of Congress digital collections includes American Memory, American Folk Life Center, National Screening Room, and many more collections presenting texts, sound recordings, still and moving images, maps, and sheet music that document the American experience.

 More than 5 billion historical records from all over the world, including the USA federal census (1790-1940) and the UK census (1841-1901) with images, 1.5 billion exclusive family tree profiles from MyHeritage and Geni, millions of public records and tombstone photos, directories, guides, references, biographies and yearbooks, exclusive databases such as the Jewish Chronicle historical newspaper and many others.
 Choose MyHeritage on the EBSCOhost "Select New Service" page.